 - Inmates work in a variety of job assignments at the facility.
 Job assignments are intended to provide the offender with opportunities for positive behavioral change while developing work skills and dependable work ethics.
 Good time is granted for those inmates in paid job assignment positions.

 - Inmates continue their re-entry planning while at the facility.
 To complement their efforts, several programs are available to assist in their preparation for transition from prison life into the community.
-Programs include Public Safety Transition Program, GED, ABE, ESL, Finding the Spirit, Fatherhood, Anger Management, Relapse Prevention, Writing for the Soul, Help Wanted: Job Search, Life After Release, Thinking for a Change, AmVet Dog Program, Green Tech.
-Program, AA meetings, NA meetings and various religious services.
+Programs include Public Safety Transition Program, GED, ABE, ESL, Horticulture/Gardening Program, Finding the Spirit, Fatherhood, Anger Management, Relapse Prevention, Writing for the Soul, Help Wanted: Job Search, Life after Release, Violence Reduction, Thinking for a Change, Project Good Dog Program, Basic Computer Skills, AA meetings, NA meetings and various religious services.
 The facility is always researching other programming options.
 Good time is granted for participation in certain programs.
 Inmates are made aware of this at the commencement of these particular programs.